archeranimesh/pelicanBlog/content/articles/publishing-blog-github-pages.md

 Title: Publishing your blog to github pages.
 Date: 2017-04-30 18:44:09
-Modified: 2017-04-30 22:10:54
+Modified: 2017-05-02 23:09:01
 Category: Pelican
 Tags: pelican
 Slug: publishing-blog-github-pages
 Author: Animesh Bhadra
 subtitle: Live to the World
 Summary: In this post we will try to make your small blog visible to the world with the help of github pages.
-This is the most easiest and free way to put your work for the world to see.
+This is the easiest and free way to put your work for the world to see.
 keywords: Pelican Blog, Github Pages.

+[TOC]

 We have set the basic blog, though it may not look great because of the theme which we are using, but we will change those.
 Presently we will focus on taking this blog for the world to see.
-[Github Pages](https://pages.github.com/ "GitHub Pages") is the way to publish your blog on to the www.
+[Github Pages](https://pages.github.com/ "GitHub Pages") is the way to publish your blog on to the WWW.

-We will have 2 repository for doing this.
+We will have 2 repositories for doing this.

 * One repository is for the source, which is our blog content.
 * Second repository is for the generated files in the `output` folder.